iryanraushan/JavaScript-Wizard/README.md

 ```

 - typeof Operator
 The typeof operator is a unary operator placed before its single operand, which can be of any type.
-Its value is a string indicating the data type of the operand.
 The typeof operator evaluates to "number", "string", or "boolean" if its operand is a number, string, or boolean value and returns true or false based onthe evaluation.
-TypeString Returned by typeof

 | Type      |	typeof return value | 	Object wrapper |
 | --------- | ------------- | ---------- |